einse/trigger/README.md

 - [v1.1](https://github.com/einse/trigger/releases/tag/v1.1)
 - [v1.0.2](https://github.com/einse/trigger/releases/tag/v1.0.2)

-Also please don't clone the Trigger's repo, until the program get fixed.
+Also please don't clone the Trigger's repo until the program get fixed.

 _They told me not to push untested changes to the 'master' branch...
 Let this be a lesson to me. - S. A._